cheminfo/eln-docs/docs/70_eln/20_eln-add-entry/includes/mixtureSolvents/README.md

 <details>
     <summary>
-    There is an easy to deal with mixture of solvents.
+    There is an easy way to deal with mixtures of solvents.
     </summary>
     <div>